Cloudy2900/Cloudy29/README.md

     ##  Jarque-Bera Normality Test
     ##
     ## data:  rvec
-    ## JB = 13802, p-value < 2.2e-16
+    ## JB = 13718, p-value < 2.2e-16
     ## alternative hypothesis: greater

-Noted that the p-value eis less than alpha, we hence reject that normality in log-return
+Noted that the p-value is less than alpha (0.05, which is 5%), hence we rejected that normality in log-return

-From above 3 test, we can conclude that the sample log-return sysmetric yet heavy-tailed.
+From above 3 test, we can conclude that the sample log-return symmetric yet heavy-tailed.

 ### Student t-distribution